03-10-2024

 The first step in performance monitoring begins by outlining the objectives and goals that were set before the launch.
 These benchmarks serve as a reference point for Medical Affairs for measuring their performance.

-Root cause analysis may involve looking into various factors such as competition, pricing of the product, marketing efforts, market trends etc. Understanding these factors help discern why certain goals weren't met.
+Root cause analysis may involve examining various factors, such as competition, product pricing, marketing efforts, and market trends.
+Understanding these factors helps discern why certain goals weren't met.

 Ranking the areas that require improvement based on their significance is critical to the overall success of the product.
 Teams must focus on addressing the most critical gaps that are likely to have the greatest impact on performance.